amd-jnovotny/hipBLASLt/docs/how-to/how-to-use-hipblaslt-offline-tuning.rst

 .. meta::
    :description: How to use the hipBLASLt offline tuning utility
-   :keywords: hipBLASLt, ROCm, library, API, tool, tuning, GEMM, offline tuning, utility
+   :keywords: hipBLASLt, ROCm, library, API, tuning, GEMM, offline tuning, utility

 .. _how-to-use-hipblaslt-offline-tuning:

 ********************************
-Using hipBLASLt Offline Tuning
+Using hipBLASLt offline tuning
 ********************************

-``hipblaslt-bench`` can be used to find the best-performing GEMM kernel for a given set of GEMM problems.
-It provides the best solution index for a given problem size.
+``hipblaslt-bench`` can help find the best-performing GEMM kernel for a given set of GEMM problems and provide the best solution index for a given problem size.
 This index can be used directly in future GEMM calls through the User Offline Tuning mechanism.
 However, these indices cannot be reused across library releases or across different device architectures.